microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SharingServices/SharingServiceSendingAndReceiving.md

 ## Sending

-Once the service has connected, data can be sent via `ISharingService.SendData(SendDataArgs args)`.
+Once your device has joined a room, data can be sent to other devices via `ISharingService.SendData(SendDataArgs args)`.

-By default data will be sent to all connected devices, including the device that sent it.
+By default data will be sent to all devices in the room, including the device that sent it.

 Here's how to send one byte of data: